 I quickly realised social media would play an integral role and I got involved with a couple of Facebook groups and Twitter Hours, these worked really well for me because I built strong relationships with people and quite quickly, people remembered me.
 My approach and content were authentic.

 I really was growing my business with ease as an introvert and it felt exciting because it grew and it attracted new and different opportunities that came my way, all as inbound leads.

 Business growth means different things to different people but if you are at a point in your business where you either feel overwhelmed or stuck in a rut or perhaps you don’t know what you don’t know, get in touch to find out how I can help you.

 Similarly, if you have clear goals but you need help to get there, get in touch.

-I offer a free 20-minute call so that we can have a chat about what you are looking to do and the direction you want to go.
-From there we can discuss the different ways I can help you, whether it be looking at the practicalities or focusing on mindset, or perhaps a little of both.
+I offer a free 20-minute call to chat about what you are looking to do and the direction you want to go.
+From there we can discuss the different ways I can help you, whether it be looking at the practicalities focusing on mindset, or perhaps a little of both.

 About Louisa van Vessem

 Hey there!
 I’m Louisa, and I’m all about teaming up with freelancers, business owners, entrepreneurs, and contractors to help ignite your journey to success.